Tips On Moving To Milwaukee, WI: Ultimate Relocation Guide

 Laundromats aren’t hard to come by, but if you’re planning on going without a car, a washer/dryer is a must-have.
 You don’t want to be walking around the neighborhood carrying dirty undies.

 Here are some good websites to find apartments.
-Use the sort functionality to drill down on your desired number of bedrooms, budget, etc.
+Use the sort functionality to drill down on your desired number of bedrooms, cost of living, etc.

-It might surprise you, but Craigslist is actually a very useful site for finding apartments (especially when owners/landlords are desperate to rent out).
+It might surprise you, but Craigslist is actually a very useful site for finding apartments.

 Note: This DOES NOT mean you should trust Craigslist implicitly.
 Here’s their own guide on how to recognize potential scammers.